Thesis

 Master/Diploma thesis

-General writing, printing and submission procedures can be found in the Instruction to authors of master (diploma) thesis; Always check with your supervisor whether the procedure is different at your department.
+General writing, printing, and submission procedures for a master’s thesis can be found in the Guidelines for Authors of Master Thesis.
+Always check with your supervisor whether the procedure differs at your department.

-The diploma thesis has one opponent who evaluates the content and formal aspects of the thesis.
+The diploma thesis is evaluated by one opponent, who reviews both the content and formal aspects of the thesis.

 The topic of the diploma thesis is usually chosen at the beginning of the master’s studies: